liborty/indxvec/README.md

 **`find_all`** is the main general purpose method.
 This algorithm is new and unique  in its generality.
 It is very fast, especially over long ranges and is capable of many varied uses.

 The method is applied to a `RangeInclusive` of indices of any numeric type (self).
 Thus it can be used in functionally chained 'builder style APIs', to select only the subrange closer bracketing the target.

 It takes a closure that samples some sorted data source in the given range.
 Descending order of data is also allowed and is detected automatically.
 The target is specified by the last argument.

 When the target is not found, an empty `Range` `(idx..idx)` is returned, where `idx` is the target's sorted order insert position.
 This can be at the beginning or just after the given range, if the target lies outside it.

 The first hit encountered will be anywhere within some number of matching partially equal items.
 The algorithm then conducts two more binary searches in both directions away from the first hit.
-These secondary searches are applied only within the last (narrowest) range found dusring the first search.
+These secondary searches are applied only within the last (narrowest) range found during the first search.
 First non-matching positions in both directions are found, giving the full enclosed matching range.

 **`find_any`** is similar but it finds and returns only the first hit.
 It can be used for example to solve non-linear equations, using range values of `f64` type.
 The following example finds pi/4 by solving the equation tan(x) = 1 (it also gives error range for the found root).
 Of course, some care has to be taken to choose the right initial bracketing interval.